RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #430

+Finally merged in the vim changes that I made recently and I'm happy to be done with that.
+Now I'm on to planning out the intent engine and how it will be structured and what it needs to accomplish and things that I will need it to do.
+I've started planning on Miro, previously RealtimeBoard, and so far things are looking good.
+I may need to do one more planning session before being ready to start diving into code.

 ## #425, #426, #427, #428, #429

 Spent the past couple days working on my Vim configuration.
 I was first